-There is an old Portuguese adage that puts Porto into context: “While Lisbon is being beautiful, Coimbra is studying, Braga is praying and Porto is working”.
+There is an old Portuguese adage putting Porto into context: “While Lisbon is being beautiful, Coimbra is studying, Braga is praying and Porto is working”.

 Although I had visited Porto on a previous family trip, I had no memory of the Portuguese city, which made it an ideal destination for a friend’s trip.
 However, I had a feeling I was going to enjoy Porto; a guaranteed crush with its good and positive vibes between its dazzling colours and its messy azulejos.

-I felt as if I was back in time a few years earlier when I wandered around the city of Rio de Janeiro.
+I felt as if I was back in time a few years earlier when I wandered around Rio de Janeiro.
 It’s no coincidence that Porto reminds me of Brazil, it has a timeless, magical charm and aura that Portugal has brought to the New World.

 So, whether it’s melancholy in the rain or awakening in the blazing sun (even in September), Porto is full of activities and must-sees.
 Despite a long and crowded list of things to see, we still had time to enjoy this last holiday of the summer of 2021.